Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 |1||0.5 to 1.5|

-- Tile Numeric Column (Must be Numeric): Choose the field to tile by.
-This field must contain a numeric value.
+- Numeric Column to Group (Must be Numeric): Choose the column to tile by.
+This column must contain a numeric value.

 - Select the naming convention applied to the output field:

-- Do not output name column: No additional output field name is generated.
+- Don't Output Column with Tile Labels: No additional output column name is generated.

-- Output name column: An additional descriptive output field name is appended to the output.
+- Output Column with Tile Labels: Outputs tile labels only.
 Descriptors include Average, Above Average, High, Extremely High, Below Average, Low, and Extremely Low.

-For every unique value in a specified field or fields, a unique tile is assigned.
-If multiple fields are specified, a tile is assigned based on that combination of values.
+For each unique value in a specified column or columns, a unique tile is assigned.
+If multiple columns are specified, a tile is assigned based on that combination of values.

 Create Tiles for Unique Values

-- Unique Columns: Check the box of the field or fields to tile by.
+- Create Unique Tiles From: Check the box of the column or columns to tile by.

-- If the Leave Unsorted checkbox is unchecked, the table is automatically sorted by the field or fields you specified for the tile.
+- If the Sort Output checkbox is checked, the table is automatically sorted by the field or fields you specified for the tile.

 The user can specify the cutoffs for the tiles by typing a value on a new line for each range.